 Within 30 minutes of intake, amino acid reaches the muscles to start the process of rebuilding and repairing.

 As protein shakes are abundant in protein, it nourishes the tore and damaged tissues with sufficient amino acids to heal up quickly.

 As we already discussed, the choice of the shake largely depends on your body requirement.
 Depending on your fitness goal, dietary preferences, health, and tolerances, you can choose an ideal one:

-Casein: it is a slow-digesting dairy protein that aids the weight-loss only if your calorie intake is limited.
+Casein: it is a slow-digesting dairy protein that aids weight loss only if your calorie intake is limited.
 It promotes mass muscle growth by reducing the breakdown of muscle protein.
 It is considered best to consume before going to bed due to its slowing absorption properties.

 Whey Protein: Abundant in amino acid, whey protein helps in building the muscle mass rapidly.
-It is quick to digest, promote fat loss, increase the strength of your body, and reduces appetite.
+It is quick to digest, promotes fat loss, increases the strength of your body, and reduces appetite.

 The ideal Portion of Protein Shake – How Much Should I Consume?